beth-heath/NGIVS_flupand/README.md

 # Pandemics_project

-Project that runs seasonal epidemics based on code from Goodfellow and includes pandemics based on the 1919, 1957 and 2009 pandemics.
+Project that runs seasonal epidemics based on code from Goodfellow et al., and includes pandemics based on the 1919, 1957 and 2009 pandemics.

 Built from work from <https://github.com/lucy-gf/flu_model_LG>

 The project consists of five folders: data to include the data to run the code, functions including the functions contained in the code, setup which includes the files to download packages, Roles_to_run which included the scripts to run to produce the outputs for the analysis and Run_scripts which is the output from Run scripts.

 ### `Roles_to_run/Overall_script_epidemics.R`